 The entire stretch of the Tunxis from Hotchkiss Road to Route 202 traverses almost exclusively on MDC land.
 As such, most of the hike is along MDC forest roads which strangely, have names and actual road signs here.
 I’ve hiked a lot of MDC land in my day and I don’t recall seeing road signs nailed to the trees.
 See, that’s not scary in the least – just weird.

 I walked down the level Smith Road for a while and after ten minutes or so, I started noticing little rock cairns over in the woods on the left side of the trail/road.
 At first, there were just a few small ones a few feet into the woods, but in short order, there were more.
 Many more.
 In fact, for about a quarter mile stretch, there were over a hundred of these things, sometimes as deep into the woods as I could see.
 Kids build these things all the time, but someone really put in a monumental effort here.
-There appeared to be a two to three hundred in all, each built the same way and not in any real pattern.
+There appeared to be two to three hundred in all, each built the same way and not in any real pattern.
 Craziness!

-Then the trail veers off the road into the woods up a steep little hill for no discernable reason.
+Then the trail veers off the road into the woods up a steep little hill for no discernible reason.
 It’s blazed just fine, but now instead of hundreds of little cairns, I was confronted with a bunch of Christmas Tree balls.
-It wasn’t even the fact that it was MONTH, as this would be weird in December.
+It wasn’t even the fact that it was August, as this would be weird in December.
 Who would bother to do such a random thing?
 A goofy MDC worker with a lot of, ahem, balls?
 I thought there would be just one or two, but no… the balls picked up where the cairns left off and they were hung on trees for the next mile or so.
 Craziness!

 Want more?
 While crossing a little bridge over a marshland area, someone had placed several little animal figurines off to the side of the pathway.
 Why?
 Who knows.
 At this point, I was convinced someone was messing with me.
 (And it was just past the turtle and the balls that I passed the road sign for Douglas Road, here, in the middle of the woods.)

 The next section of trail was thankfully pretty dull; up and over Garrett Mountain along Douglas Road and then west along Garrett Road.
 There are some steep sections (down) here as the trail descends down to the Nepaug River.
-I left the road an up over a saddle and then back down to the road again for no discernable reason.
+I left the road an up over a saddle and then back down to the road again for no discernible reason.

 Which wasn’t until after a short walk down Southeast Road where I walked right by a bunch of chickens in the road.
 That’s right, I said chickens in the road.
 I didn’t take a picture because some farmer boy was weed whacking very near the chickens and staring at me as if I was the weird thing in the tableau and not the chickens in the road.